Blepharoplasty: Cosmetic uses

-In many Asian countries, double eyelid surgery is the most popular surgery, especially in Korea.
-Depending on the methods, directing doctors' experience, and the difficulty of the individual case, this surgery can cost between about $2000 and $4000 US dollars.
-The procedure is famous for producing double-eyelid for patients in the most natural way for the long-term.
-This kind of operation normally takes about 30 minutes to an hour and patients are not required to stay hospitalized afterward.
-The stitches removal day is about 5 to 7 days after the surgery.
-Because of how common and simple the operation is, numerous foreigners go to South Korea each year for blepharoplasty.
+In many East Asian countries, double-eyelid surgery is the most popular surgery, especially in South Korea.
+Depending on the methods, directing doctors' experience and the difficulty of the individual case, this surgery can cost between about US$2,000 to $4,000.
+The procedure is famous for producing double-eyelid for patients for the long term.
+This kind of operation normally takes about thirty minutes to an hour, and patients are not required to stay hospitalized afterward.
+Stitches are removed five to seven days after surgery.
+Many foreigners go to South Korea each year for blepharoplasty.

 Procedures

 A blepharoplasty procedure usually is performed through external surgical incisions made along the natural skin lines (creases) of the upper and the lower eyelids, which then hide the surgical scars from view, especially when affected by the skin creases below the eyelashes of the lower eyelid.
 The incisions can also be made from the conjunctiva, the interior surface of the lower eyelid, as in the case of a transconjunctival blepharoplasty.

 Transconjunctival lower blepharoplasty technique was pioneered by Clinical Professor of Surgery at the University of Chicago Medicine, Dr. Anthony J. Geroulis and introduced to medical trial in 1998.
-Transconjunctival Technique has become the norm in the plastic surgery field with most surgeons preferring it over the external surgical incisions.
 This technique is particularly useful for patients with darker skin tones where standard external incision often leaves a visible white scar.

-Transconjunctival blepharoplasty technique permits the excision (cutting and removal) of the lower-eyelid adipose tissue without leaving a visible scar, but, the transconjunctival blepharoplasty technique does not allow the removal of excess eyelid-skin.
+Transconjunctival blepharoplasty technique permits the excision (cutting and removal) of the lower-eyelid adipose tissue without leaving a visible scar, but the technique does not allow the removal of excess eyelid-skin.

 A blepharoplasty operation usually requires 1–3 hours to complete.
-Post-operatively, swelling and bruising is expected and will usually resolve without further intervention, although application of cold compresses can help to reduce the duration and discomfort.
+Post-operatively, swelling and bruising is expected and will usually resolve without further intervention; application of cold compresses can help to reduce the duration and discomfort.
 There are no standardized outcome measures for upper or lower blepharoplasty.
 Blepharoplasty is generally a relatively safe surgery, but possible complications include hematoma/ecchymosis, lagophthalmos (incomplete or abnormal closure of the eyelids), ptosis (drooping of the upper eyelid), scarring, dry eyes, orbital hematoma/compartment syndrome, lymphedema, and ocular motility disorders.

 After the procedure, a type of stitch known as a canthopexy is placed near the outer corner of the lower eyelid, which is inside the tissue.
 This allows the eyelid's position to remain fixed during the healing process.
 The canthopexy is dissolved after four to six weeks of use.
 For particular patients, a mid-face elevation may be required to rejuvenate the lower eyelid-cheek complex.